The Graduate Communication Sciences and Disorders program is hosting Open Houses for prospective students. Click here for dates and times.

 - An undergraduate major in a different discipline with a cumulative GPA of 3.0 plus completion of certain undergraduate prerequisite courses with a grade of B- or better before enrolling in graduate courses: Anatomy and Physiology of the Speech and Hearing Mechanisms, Phonetics (Transcription), Speech Science, Introduction to Audiology and Hearing Science, Language Development Across the Lifespan, Phonology and Language Disorders, and Neurology of Human Communication.
 Students will also need to enroll in a graduate class to complete the required observation hours.

 - Complete the CSDCAS application available at http://www.capcsd.org/csdcas/.
-The following components are required:
+For Fall 2015 admission, the CSDCAS application launches on September 17, 2014.
+The following components are required with the CSDCAS application:

-Two recommendation attesting to the applicant's potential to successfully complete graduate study
+1. Two recommendations attesting to the applicant's potential to successfully complete graduate study

 sciences and disorders will prepare him or her to meet those goals, prior work/life experiences which